cetorres/tn-cli/README.md

 - Run: `./tn-cli`

 ### Pre-built binaries
-- Download the binary for your platform from the [build](build) directory.
+- Download the binary for your platform from the releases.

 ## Roadmap